watchly/docs/docs/install/kubernetes.md

   <h1>Runing Axiom on Kubernetes</h1>
 </div>

-The best way to get Axiom running on Kubernetes is by using our [Helm chart](https://github.com/axiomhq/axiom-helm-charts).
+To get Axiom running on Kubernetes is by using our [Helm chart](https://github.com/axiomhq/axiom-helm-charts).

 The following documentation assumes some knowledge of working with Kubernetes and Helm charts.